jsenv/core/readme.md

 `@jsenv/core` was first created to be able to write tests that could be executed in different browsers and even Node.js.
 In the end it became a tool covering the core needs of a JavaScript project:

 - A developer friendly environment
-- A build process to optimize files for production
+- A bundler to optimize files for production
 - A test runner to execute non regression test.

 > Using jsenv entirely is simpler but you can use it only as a test runner or to build files for production.

 Jsenv integrates naturally with standard html, css and js.
-It can be configured to work TypeScript and React.
+It can be configured to work with TypeScript and React.

 # Testing